11 Garden Ideas for Small Spaces and Maximum Yields

 With fruit trees, know that they rarely bear as much fruit as if the same tree planted in the ground would.
 Potted fruit trees also tend to produce fruit a season or two before planted trees do.

-Note: planters will freeze faster than the ground will so choose a fruit tree variety that can survive at least two zones colder than where you live.
+Note: Planters will freeze faster than the ground, so choose a fruit tree variety that can survive at least two zones colder than where you live.

 Two small orange trees growing in pots.